 A run object MAY contain a property named resources whose value is a resources object (§3.39).
 A resources object represents items that can be localized, such as resource strings and rule metadata.

-defaultFileEncoding
+defaultFileEncoding property

-A run object MAY contain a property named defaultFileEncoding whose value is a string that provides a default for the encoding property (§3.21.9) of any file object (§3.21) in run.files (§3.13.11) that refers to a text file.
+A run object MAY contain a property named defaultFileEncoding whose value is a string that provides a default value for the encoding property (§3.21.9) of any file object (§3.21) in run.files (§3.13.11) that refers to a text file.
 The string SHALL be one of the character set names specified in [IANA-ENC].
 The property value SHALL be case-insensitive.

 If this property is absent, it SHALL be interpreted as meaning that there is no default file encoding.
 In that case, the encoding of any file object that does not contain an encoding property SHALL be taken to be unknown.

 For an example, see §3.21.9.

+defaultSourceLanguage property

+A run object MAY contain a property named defaultSourceLanguage whose value is a hierarchical string (§3.5.4) that provides a default value for the sourceLanguage property (§3.21.10) of any file object (§3.21) in run.files (§3.13.11) which refers to a text file that contains source code.

+If defaultSourceLanguage is present, its value SHOULD conform to the conventions defined in §3.21.10.

+If defaultSourceLanguage is absent, it SHALL be taken to mean that there is no default source language.
+In that case, the source language of any file object that does not contain a sourceLanguage property SHALL be taken to be unknown.
+In that case, a SARIF viewer MAY use any method or heuristic to determine the source language of each file, for example by examining the file’s file name extension or MIME type, or by prompting the user.

+For conventions and practices regarding the value of this property, see §3.21.10.2.

-newlineSequences
+newlineSequences property

 A run object MAY contain a property named newlineSequences whose value is an array of one or more unique (§3.7.2) strings, each of which specifies a character sequence that the tool treated as a line break during this run.